 This holiday is at the upper end of our level 2 walks.
 Trails are rough and rocky underfoot.
 Walks are 3-6½ miles (5-10km) with up to 1,850 feet (570m) of ascent.
 There is quite a lot of travelling on this tour, on some poorly made roads.
 You'll need plenty of stamina for this trip.
 Some National Parks have more walking than others, and because of the wildlife element of this holiday, some of the walks do turn into nature walks.

-Day 2: fly to Tulear, in the south of the island (1 night) for an introduction to the island’s endemic flora at the Antsokay Aboretum, before we begin our tour of the national parks.
+The next day we fly to Tulear, in the south of the island (1 night) for an introduction to the island’s endemic flora at the Antsokay Arboretum, before we begin our tour of the national parks.

 Extension to Andasibe National Park